-Will NRA CET exam replace CTET, TET exams?
+Will the NRA CET exam replace CTET, TET exams?

 Common Eligibility Test will be conducted for Group B non-Gazetted, Certain Group B Gazetted, and Group C non-technical posts.
 This test will not replace the CTET and TET exam and These exams will be conducted by their respective exam authority departments.

-What is the age limit for OBC category writing for common entrance test?
+What is the age limit for OBC category writing for the common entrance test?

 Is UPSC under NRA?